 Hooks & Guards

 Hooks are the primary mechanism for intercepting and validating data flowing through Modules.
 The Hook base class provides the interface, and Guard is a built-in hook for input/output validation.
+Hooks can target either the module execution boundary (forward) or a specific method on the module.

 Guard